petros-d/docs/README.md

 To contribute to Cloud docs, fork this repo and create a branch off of `main`.
 You can do this either directly in the GitHub repository or by clicking the "Edit this page" button on any published document.

-Once you have submitted a PR for your changes, Netlify will add a coment to your PR that includes a link to a staging website with your changes.
+Once you have submitted a PR for your changes, Netlify will add a comment to your PR that includes a link to a staging website with your changes.

-Small edits and typo fixes don't need to be linked to an issue and should be mergerd quickly.
-To get timely review on a larger contribution, we recommend first creating a detailed GitHub issue describing the problem and linking that within your PR.
+Small edits and typo fixes don't need to be linked to an issue and should be merged quickly.
+To get a timely review on a larger contribution, we recommend first creating a detailed GitHub issue describing the problem and linking that within your PR.

 Every update to the `main` branch of this repository will trigger a rebuild of our production documentation page at https://www.docs.astronomer.io.
 It might take a few moments for your merged changes to appear.

 ### Build Astronomer Docs Locally

-If you want to submit a screenshot, GIF, or a new documentation file, we recommend building and testing your documentation locally.
+If you want to submit a screenshot, GIF, or a new documentation file, we recommend building and testing your documentation change locally.
 Astronomer Cloud docs are built with [Docusaurus](https://docusaurus.io/), which is our static site generator.
 Read the following sections for instructions on how to build and test your documentation changes locally with Docusaurus.

 #### Installation